-12 The allegations in this Complaint are made upon information and belief, without the benefit of information from the ARCOS database which is currently unavailable to Plaintiffs.
+13 The allegations in this Complaint are made upon information and belief, without the benefit of information from the ARCOS database which is currently unavailable to Plaintiffs.
 Plaintiffs reserve the right to seek leave to amend or correct this Complaint based upon analysis of ARCOS, IMS Health, and other data and upon further investigation and discovery.

-Chemists first isolated the morphine and codeine alkaloids in the early 1800s.

-- 107. In 1827, the pharmaceutical company Merck began large-scale production and commercial marketing of morphine.
-During the American Civil War, field medics commonly used morphine, laudanum, and opium pills to treat the wounded, and many veterans were left with morphine addictions.
-By 1900, an estimated 300,000 people were addicted to opioids in the United States, and many doctors prescribed opioids solely to prevent their patients from suffering withdrawal symptoms.
-The nation's first Opium Commissioner, Hamilton Wright, remarked in 1911, "The habit has this nation in its grip to an astonishing extent.
-Our prisons and our hospitals are full of victims of it, it has robbed ten thousand businessmen of moral sense and made them beasts who prey upon their fellows . . . it has become one of the most fertile causes of unhappiness and sin in the United States." - 108.
-Pharmaceutical companies tried to develop substitutes for opium and morphine that would provide the same analgesic effects without the addictive properties.
+Tanana Chiefs Conference, et al. v.
+Purdue Pharma L.P., et al., Case No. No. 3:18-cv-00260-JWS Page 28

+110. Pharmaceutical companies tried to develop substitutes for opium and morphine that would provide the same analgesic effects without the addictive properties.
 In 1898, Bayer Pharmaceutical Company began marketing diacetylmorphine (obtained from acetylation of morphine) under the trade name "Heroin."
-Bayer advertised heroin as a non-addictive cough and cold remedy suitable for children, but as its addictive nature became clear, heroin distribution in the U.S. was limited to prescription only in 1914 and then banned altogether a decade later. - 109.
-Although heroin and opium became classified as illicit drugs, there is little difference between them and prescription opioids.
-Prescription opioids are synthesized from the same plant as heroin, have similar molecular structures, and bind to the same receptors in the human brain. - 110.
-Due to concerns about their addictive properties, prescription opioids have usually been regulated at the federal level as Schedule II controlled substances by the U.S. Drug Enforcement Administration ("DEA") since 1970. - 111.
-Throughout the twentieth century, pharmaceutical companies continued to develop prescription opioids like Percodan, Percocet, and Vicodin, but these opioids were generally produced in combination with other drugs, with relatively low opioid content.
+Bayer advertised heroin as a non-addictive cough and cold remedy suitable for children, but as its addictive nature became clear, heroin distribution in the U.S. was limited to prescription only in 1914 and then banned altogether a decade later.

+111. Although heroin and opium became classified as illicit drugs, there is little difference between them and prescription opioids.
+Prescription opioids are synthesized from the same plant as heroin, have similar molecular structures, and bind to the same receptors in the human brain.

+112. Due to concerns about their addictive properties, prescription opioids have usually been regulated at the federal level as Schedule II controlled substances by the U.S. Drug Enforcement Administration ("DEA") since 1970.

+113. Throughout the twentieth century, pharmaceutical companies continued to develop prescription opioids like Percodan, Percocet, and Vicodin, but these opioids were generally produced in combination with other drugs, with relatively low opioid content.

-- 112. In contrast, OxyContin, the product whose launch in 1996 ushered in the modern opioid epidemic, is pure oxycodone.
+114. In contrast, OxyContin, the product whose launch in 1996 ushered in the modern opioid epidemic, is pure oxycodone.
 Purdue initially made it available in the following strengths: 10 mg, 15 mg, 20 mg, 30 mg, 40 mg, 60 mg, 80 mg, and 160 mg.
-The weakest OxyContin delivers as much narcotic as the strongest Percocet, and some OxyContin tablets delivered sixteen times that. - 113.
-Medical professionals describe the strength of various opioids in terms of morphine milligram equivalents ("MME").
-According to the CDC, doses at or above 50 MME/day double the risk of overdose compared to 20 MME/day, and one study found that patients who died of opioid overdose were prescribed an average of 98 MME/day. - 114.
-Different opioids provide varying levels of MMEs.
+The weakest OxyContin delivers as much narcotic as the strongest Percocet, and some OxyContin tablets delivered sixteen times that.

+115. Medical professionals describe the strength of various opioids in terms of morphine milligram equivalents ("MME").
+According to the CDC, doses at or above 50 MME/day double the risk of overdose compared to 20 MME/day, and one study found that patients who died of opioid overdose were prescribed an average of 98 MME/day.

+116. Different opioids provide varying levels of MMEs.
 For example, just 33 mg of oxycodone provides 50 MME.
 Thus, at OxyContin's twice-daily dosing, the 50 MME/day threshold is nearly reached by a prescription of 15 mg twice daily.
-One 160 mg tablet of OxyContin, which Purdue took off the market in 2001, delivered 240 MME. - 115.
-The wide variation in the MME strength of prescription opioids renders misleading any effort to capture "market share" by the number of pills or prescriptions attributed to Purdue or other manufacturers.
-Purdue, in particular, focuses its business on branded, highly potent pills, causing it to be responsible for a significant percent of the total amount of MME in circulation, even though it currently claims to have a small percent of the market share in terms of pills or prescriptions. - 116.
-Fentanyl is a synthetic opioid that is 100 times stronger than morphine and 50 times stronger than heroin.
+One 160 mg tablet of OxyContin, which Purdue took off the market in 2001, delivered 240 MME.

+117. The wide variation in the MME strength of prescription opioids renders misleading any effort to capture "market share" by the number of pills or prescriptions attributed to Purdue or other manufacturers.
+Purdue, in particular, focuses its business on branded, highly potent pills, causing it to be responsible for a significant percent of the total amount of MME in circulation, even though it currently claims to have a small percent of the market share in terms of pills or prescriptions.

+118. Fentanyl is a synthetic opioid that is 100 times stronger than morphine and 50 times stronger than heroin.
 First developed in 1959, fentanyl is showing up more and more often in the market for opioids created by Marketing Defendants' promotion, with particularly lethal consequences.